Baldwin Hills Crenshaw Plaza: Major expansion

 The shopping complex had undergone a massive renovation that started construction in mid-1986.
 Much of the original buildings were demolished.
-A modern two-level, enclosed regional shopping mall structure was built in its place that included a new Sears as the third anchor.
+A modern two-level, indoor regional shopping mall structure was built in its place that included a new Sears department store as the third anchor.
 The Broadway and May Company anchor department stores were connected with a covered pedestrian bridge over Martin Luther King Jr. Boulevard.
 A two-level parking structure was built on the west end of the mall.
-New restaurants were also built including a Sizzler.
+New restaurants were also built including a Sizzler and Taco Bell.
+A food court was also added which included restaurants such as T.J.
+Cinnamons and Hot Dog on a Stick.

-Renamed "Baldwin Hills Crenshaw Plaza", the new indoor shopping mall complex opened its doors to the public with a grand opening ceremony in November 1989 by Los Angeles mayor Tom Bradley who wanted to see a major shopping center in the neighborhood.
+Renamed the "Baldwin Hills Crenshaw Plaza", the new indoor shopping mall complex opened its doors to the public with a grand opening ceremony in November 1989 by Los Angeles mayor Tom Bradley who wanted to see a major shopping center in the neighborhood.
 A Lucky's supermarket opened in 1992, replacing the original Vons.
-The original May Company building was converted into a Robinsons-May in 1993.
+The original May Company building was converted into a Robinsons-May in January 1993.
 With his encouragement to link the stores into an indoor mall, the mall's size increased to 870,000 sqft.

 On July 12, 1995, the Magic Johnson Crenshaw 15 opened.
 The 15-screen cinema complex was the first multiplex theatre to be opened for the chain.
 The grand opening featured many well-known celebrity guest such as then Los Angeles Mayor Richard Riordan and others.
 The theatre also included a new two-level parking garage.
 The mall contains an additional 115 new retail and specialty shops on over 40 acre of land which is located in one of the most densely populated and busiest areas in the United States.
-The Lucky's supermarket, which opened in 1992, became an Albertsons supermarket in mid-1999 after being purchased by the grocer.
-The original Broadway building became a Macy's in 1996, which closed 3 years later and became a three-story Walmart superstore in 2003.
+The Lucky's supermarket was later converted into an Albertsons supermarket in November 1999 after being purchased by the grocer.
+The original Broadway building became a Macy's in November 1996, which closed 3 years later and became a three-story Walmart superstore on January 22, 2003.